Jesse D. Auton

-Early life
+Early life and education

 Jesse D. Auton was born on December 1, 1904, at Covington, Kentucky, to Robert Wesley and Julia E. [Bagby] Auton.
 However, he was raised a few minutes to the south in Piner.
 There, he was the valedictorian of the 1923 graduating class of Piner High School.
+He then attended Georgetown College, completing a Bachelor of Arts degree in 1927.